Formal Security Analysis of the AMD SEV-SNP Software Interface: Formal model of AMD SEV-SNP

 Our goal is to model and analyze the software interface of AMD SEV-SNP.
 We aim to capture all of its principal features, including remote attestation, key derivation, page swapping and live migration, while ignoring the low-level details such as the memory encryption and RMP structure.
 We consider a powerful Dolev-Yao adversary that has full control over the communication network in an idealized cryptography setting.
 Before we delve into the intricacies of our model, we briefly explain the methodology we use.

-We selected \textsc{Tamarin Prover} as a modeling language over existing symbolic verification tools, such as \textsc{ProVerif}, for the following reasons.
-First, \tamarin{} does not use abstractions to overestimate the capabilities of the adversary.
-This is sometimes desirable, as it may lead to fully automated analysis at the cost of incompleteness (e.g., false attacks may be found).
-Instead, we take advantage of fine-grained control over the execution model and rely heavily on the interactive analysis, oracle scripts and supporting lemmas to provide fully automated proofs.
-Second, \tamarin{} is able to handle protocols with mutable global state.
-This feature is essential to properly model the behavior of SNP-protected guests, as their execution may temporarily be suspended due to swapping.
+We selected \textsc{Tamarin Prover} as widely accepted verification tool for security protocols which supports loops, branching and mutable global state.
+These features are essential to properly model the behavior of SNP-protected guests, as they can be executed indefinitely, launched with different policies and suspended temporarily due to swapping.

 To facilitate development, we use the \vlst{m4} general-purpose macro processor.
 This allows for efficient prototyping (e.g., by disabling certain precomputations) and provides the flexibility to extract multiple variants of the model.
-Some variants, such as the one obtained with the flag \tlst{-DIGNORE_ROOT_MD_ENTRY}, are intentionally not aligned with the specification; we use them for \emph{sanity checks}, i.e., to confirm the existence of supposed attack traces.
+Some variants, such as the one obtained with the flag \tlst{-DIGNORE_ROOT_MD_ENTRY}, are intentionally not aligned with the specification; we use them \emph{sanity checks}, i.e., to confirm the necessity of certain integrity checks.

 Our model is based on the specification \emph{SEV Secure Nested Paging Firmware ABI Specification}, revision 1.55, published in September 2023~\cite{sevsnp:spec}.
-AMD recently published the source code of the SEV-SNP Genoa firmware on GitHub~\cite{sevsnp:github}.
-In scenarios where the specification was not clear enough, we consulted with the implementation.
+AMD upstreamed SEV-SNP guest Linux support~\cite{sevsnp-guest:github} and recently published the source code of the SEV-SNP Genoa firmware on GitHub~\cite{sevsnp:github}.
+In scenarios where the specification was not clear enough, we referred to the available implementations.

 Although AMD has published in the SEV-SNP white paper~\cite{sevsnp:whitepaper} a set of security threats (properties) that it addresses, we do not consider them in our analysis.
-This is because they account for a low-level behavior, such as memory aliasing, rather then the specific manner in which the interface is utilized.
-Since no security properties are defined in the specification either, we have ended up with our own set of properties.
+This is because they account for low-level behavior, such as memory aliasing, rather then the specific manner in which the interface is utilized.
+Since no security properties are defined in the specification either, we defined our own set of properties.

-While we believe that the formal attacks we uncovered are consistent with both the specification and the implementation, we want to point out that we have not attempted to perform them on actual hardware.
-Our model, complete with proofs and documentation is available on Gitlab~\cite{themodel:gitlab}.
+Although we believe that the formal attacks we have identified are consistent with both the specification and its implementation, we have not yet been able to execute them on actual hardware.
+This is due to the fact that, as of the time of writing, the SEV-SNP live migration feature is not fully supported in open-source tools like QEMU/KVM.